microsoft/pxt-arcade/docs/tutorials/lander.md

 ## Complete @fullscreen

 Congratulations, you have completed your game!
-Now try and make your own levels!
+Now try and make more levels!